Prag8855/aab/content/contact.md

 Hi, I'm Nicolas.
 You can contact me to…

 - **Ask a question**
-    I will help you for free.
-Please do a little research, and [ask detailed questions](https://nicolasbouliane.com/blog/ask-nicely).
-Sometimes, you might [find better help elsewhere](/guides/questions-about-berlin).
-I can't give you legal or financial advice.
+    Please [ask the right people](/guides/questions-about-berlin) first.
+I would love to help you, but I don't have enough time to answer everyone.
+I can't give legal or financial advice.
+I can't answer visa and residence permit questions.
 - **Give feedback**
-    If have suggestions for the website, let me know.
-Your feedback helps me improve the website and give better advice.
+    If you have changes and suggestions to make, send them to me!
+It helps me improve the website for everyone.
 - **Say thanks**
-    I *love* hearing from happy readers!
+    I *love* to hear from happy readers!
 If my work helped you, you can also [donate a few euros](/donate) to support the website.
 - **Advertise your business**
     Read my [content policy](/terms#content-policy) and my [advertising policy](/terms#advertising-policy) first.
 I sometimes work with advertisers, but not at the readers' expense.
     - **Therapists and psychiatrists**